95.8

 June - December 2005

-When Capital wanted a unique way to bind their brand with the music they play, they turned to noise fusion to take the concept of 'power intros' to the next level.
+When Capital wanted a new way to blend their brand with the music they play, they called noise fusion to take the concept of power intros to the next level.

-No samples from the tracks themselves were ever used - the Out of Breaks were 100 per cent created by noise fusion.
-The cuts were produced across all genres, from the soft AC of Darren Hayes and Mariah Carey to the alternative rock of the Kaiser Chiefs and Green Day, with everything in between.
-Over a 6 month period we produced an astonishing 89 Out of Break cuts for Capital.
+No samples from the tracks themselves were ever used - the cuts were 100 per cent created by us.
+Intros were created across all genres, from the soft AC of Darren Hayes and Mariah Carey to the alternative rock of the Kaiser Chiefs and Green Day, with everything in between.
+Over a six month period we produced an astonishing 89 power intro cuts for Capital.

 British Airways go electro for Capital